ilanschnell/perfect-hash/README.rst

 A given code template is filled with parameters, such that the output is code which implements the hash function.
 Templates can easily be constructed for any programming language.
+Although the ``perfect-hash`` command generates Python code by default, this code is only meant to be a working illustration of the generated hash function.
+As Python has a very efficient dictionary implementation, one would ordinarily never want to use this Python code in production.

 Installation